rmnorthrop/rmnorthrop.github.io/_posts/2022-05-08-labreport-northrop-appendix.md

 Step 4b: If a record for that book does not exist in HathiTrust, leave it on the 20th-CB list and confirm publication year.

+Step 6: Add 20thCB to "source" Column.

-Step 5: Copy and paste remaining records into “Dataset” tab of 1970s Bibliography.
+Step 6: Copy and paste remaining records into “Dataset” tab of 1970s Bibliography.
 Sort sheet by publication year to integrate records.

-**3. Northrop personal list**
+### **3. Northrop personal list**

 Step 1: Copy and paste records into “Northrop 1970s” tab of Construction sheet.